 Prerequisite: Senior year student meets criteria and on track for graduation.
-Students will learn to be efficient and effective in the workplace.
-This course will emphasize office skills and professional work habits; such as manage the flow of people entering the office, help organize materials and manage office tasks to facilitate a functional workspace.
-Students are required to maintain daily attendance, demonstrate a positive demeanor, good communication skills, and maintain confidentiality.
-Students will learn skills to build positive relationships and understand the role of customer service in an office environment.
+Students will learn to be efficient and effective entering the office, help organize materials and manage office tasks to facilitate a functional workspace.
+Students are

+Prerequisite: Intro to Marketing and teacher recommendation.
+Students in this class will have the opportunity to manage